joaocarvalhoopen/How_to_learn_modern_Rust/README.md

    [https://github.com/RustAudio/rust-portaudio](https://github.com/RustAudio/rust-portaudio)

-## Faster Compilation / Linker times in Linux and Unix's ELF.
+## Faster Compilation - Linker times in Linux and Unix ELF

 **mold** is optimized for **Linux**, **zld** only works on **macOS**.
 For **production** use, **lld** might be the most mature option. <br>
 <br>